metno/S-ENDA-documentation/source/frost.rst

    - formats/language

 Frost is a RESTful API that provides access to MET Norway's archive of historical weather and climate data.
+This data includes quality controlled daily, monthly, and yearly measurements of temperature, precipitation, and wind data.
+Other information, like metadata about weather stations, is also available through the API.

 Documentation(Where/how?)
 =========================